bonsai-rx/docs/tutorials/synching.md

 _Why do we need to remove the `Repeat` operator?_

 - Ask a friend to test your reaction time!
 - **Optional:** In the current workflow, what happens if you press the stimulus button twice in succession?
-Can you fix the current behaviour by using one of the higher order operators?
+Can you fix the current behaviour by using one of the higher-order operators?

 ### **Exercise 6:** Recording response-triggered videos